-Fig. 688 The scale paradox
+Fig. 695 The scale paradox

-The scale paradox means an important scientific ban on applying conclusions drawn on one level of scale to another without any concern.
+The scale paradox223 means an important scientific ban on applying conclusions drawn on one level of scale to another without any concern.
 The picture shows the possibility of changing conclusions on a change of scale by a factor 3.
 There are 7 decimals between a grain of sand and the earth.
 That gives approximately 15 possibilities of turning conclusions.
-Between a molecule and a grain of sand applies the same.
+In the scale distance between a molecule and a grain of sand applies the same.
 This ban is violated so many times, that this should be an important criterion on the validity of scientific judgements.